Supersymmetric gradient flow in N=1 SYM: New derivation of gradient flow equation in the Wess-Zumino gauge

 and

-The Wess-Zumino gauge fixing maintains at any flow time as shown in (\ref{WZ_gauge_keep}) (\ref{gauge_choice}) leads to non-linear couplings of fields in (\ref{flow_in_WZ}).
+The Wess-Zumino gauge fixing maintains at any flow time as shown in (\ref{WZ_gauge_keep}). (\ref{gauge_choice}) leads to non-linear couplings of fields in (\ref{flow_in_WZ}).
 The flow equation for the fermion is given as $ \slashb{D}^2 \psi$ instead of $D_\mu D_\mu \psi$ which is proposed in Ref.~\cite{Luscher:2013cpa}.
 The second terms of R.H.S. of $\partial_t B_\mu$ and $\partial_t {H} $ is actually proportional to the group generator noting that $ \bar{\chi}^a \bar{\sigma}_{\mu} \chi^b=-\chi^b \sigma_{\mu} \bar \chi^a$.

-We do not have any constraint on $\omega$ that is the imaginary part of $A$, which corresponds to the degree of freedom of the ordinary gauge transformation (\ref{standard_gauge_transf}).
+We do not have any constraint on $\theta$ that is the real part of $A$ in the Minkowski space, which corresponds to the degree of freedom of the ordinary gauge transformation (\ref{standard_gauge_transf}).
 Thus the Wess-Zumino gauge of SYM-flow equation is independently taken from the ordinary gauge transformation.
-Indeed, if we set $\omega=0$, the flow equation is manifestly gauge covariant for $t$-independent gauge transformations.
-As in the case of Yang-Mills flow, we can choose any gauge fixing term such as $\omega=\alpha \partial_{\mu}B_{\mu}$ with any parameter $\alpha$ although the flow equation of Ref.~\cite{Kikuchi:2014rla} is given with a specific gauge fixing term $\omega=\partial_{\mu}B_{\mu}$ ($\alpha=1$).
+Indeed, if we set $\theta=0$, the flow equation is manifestly gauge covariant for $t$-independent gauge transformations.
+As in the case of Yang-Mills flow, we can choose any gauge fixing term such as $\theta=-\alpha \partial_{\mu}B_{\mu}$ with any parameter $\alpha$ although the flow equation of Ref.~\cite{Kikuchi:2014rla} is given with a specific gauge fixing term $\theta=-\partial_{\mu}B_{\mu}$ ($\alpha=1$).